-OCGC has limited resources to issue cheques or transact wire transfers to pay its direct suppliers and service providers.
-With the approval of the Ministry's controllership office, OCGC utilizes the Ministry's access to Ontario Shares Services ("OSS") to indirectly pay most of its suppliers and service providers.
+Ministry's access to Ontario Shares Services ("OSS") to indirectly pay most of its suppliers and service providers.
 OSS journals these payments though the government's integrated financial information system ("IFIS") to cost centres of the Ministry.
-In turn, OCGC is invoiced by the Ministry quarterly for reimbursements.
+In turn, VO is invoiced by the Ministry quarterly for reimbursements.